khalidgt95/athena/README.md

 Everybody willing to contribute, please join our Slack workspace via the invite:

 https://join.slack.com/t/projectathenaco/shared_invite/zt-cuthlqb8-NVXrCnmROwCMS55mOcEgvA

+Before you join, please stick to the following Slack usage guidelines:

+1. We do not use Slack to store documents and data, Slack is our communication channel
+2. If there is something that is bothering you about Slack or our tooling, please refer to the improvements channel or discuss matters in relevant channels.
+3. We do not use Slack for documentation purposes, documentation is done on this website or other sites that we link.
+4. The "announcements" Slack channel is for announcements only.
+Announcements are done by the Athena committee.
+Discussions happen in more specific channels.
+5. There are two general channels for you to get guidance and help:
+    1. questions_and_answers for any kind of information based on your questions
+    2. improvements for suggestions and discussions around project Athena and how to improve it

 The [kick-off page](kick-off.md) summarizes what we will do to get started.